Infinite-step stationarity of rotor walk and the wired spanning forest: Proof of the technical lemmas

 \begin{lemma} Suppose that $Z$ is a nonempty subset of $V$ such that $V \setminus Z$ is finite, $W$ is any subset of $V$, and $\overline{Z}:=W \cup Z$.
 Suppose that $\rho$ is contained in $\Ec_{r,W}(a,Z)$ for some $r\geq 0$.
 Then there exists $i \in \{0,1,\ldots, u(a,Z;\rho)-1\}$ and $a_1,\ldots, a_{i} \in N(W)$ such that

-\end{lemma} Intuitively speaking, Lemma~\ref{lemma: rho change to xi} allows us compare the original rotor walk to a new rotor walk with sink enlarged to include $W$.
+\end{lemma} Intuitively speaking, Lemma~\ref{lemma: rho change to xi} lets us enlarge the sink of the rotor walk to include $W$ when checking if the event $\Ec_{r,W}$ occurs.
 This will simplify the analysis of the event $\Ec_{r,W}$ in Section~\ref{section: proof of main theorem}.